Naomi Novik

-Naomi Novik (born April 30, 1973) is an American author of speculative fiction.
+Naomi Novik is an American author of speculative fiction.
 She is known for the Temeraire series (2006–2016), an alternate history of the Napoleonic Wars involving dragons, and her Scholomance fantasy series (2020–2022).
 Her standalone fantasy novels Uprooted (2015) and Spinning Silver (2018) were inspired by Polish folklore and the Rumpelstiltskin fairy tale respectively.
 Novik has won many awards for her work, including the Alex, Audie, British Fantasy, Locus, Mythopoeic and Nebula Awards.

 Early life

 Novik grew up in Roslyn Heights on Long Island.
 She is a second-generation American; her father's family were Lithuanian Jews, and her mother's family were Polish Catholics.
 Displaying an interest in reading at a young age, she read The Lord of the Rings at age six, and developed a love for Jane Austen soon afterward.

 She received a bachelor's degree in English literature at Brown University and holds a master's degree in computer science from Columbia University.
 She participated in the design and development of the computer game Neverwinter Nights: Shadows of Undrentide, until she discovered that she preferred writing over game design.